Security & Privacy

 Abyrint is the primary operator of CODEX.
 Infrastructure providers (OVHcloud and Hetzner) provide the underlying compute/storage facilities.

-We may use limited third-party services for narrowly scoped functions (for example, transactional email), depending on deployment configuration.
-When used, these are selected to align with European residency and contractual requirements.
+- Narrow third-party services: Depending on deployment configuration, we may use narrowly scoped services for specific functions (for example, transactional email).
+For transactional email we use Scaleway (France).
+Where third parties are used, they are selected to align with European residency and contractual requirements.

 We do not rely on third-party cloud “black box” security controls for core platform security.